 Matthew J. Thomas has more than 20 years of experience in international trade, transport and maritime regulation, and government affairs, representing leading energy and commodities companies, shipowners, governments, insurers, investors, ports, shipyards, and marine terminal operators.
 He is currently co-chair of the Firm’s Maritime Industry Team.

 Matt works extensively in the areas of trade sanctions (OFAC/AML) and export controls.
 He represents clients around the world on compliance and investigations in connection with sanctions on Iran, Syria, Sudan, and other targets; guides leading energy firms through the implementation of U.S. sanctions on Russia; and, counsels companies in connection with the gradual opening of the Cuban market.
 He has investigated numerous cases of smuggling and money laundering in the commodities and shipping sector.

-In addition, Matt has extensive expertise in the maritime, logistics, and container shipping sector.
+In addition, Matt has extensive experience in the maritime, logistics, and container shipping sector.
 He has represented leading carriers, terminals, and logistics providers in regulatory proceedings before the Federal Maritime Commission (“FMC”), where he formerly served as the Assistant General Counsel for International Affairs, and is experienced in global container operators’ merger and integration projects.

 He also counsels private companies and foreign governments on matters of international law and diplomatic strategy, particularly in defending national sovereignty or combating international trade barriers.
 During his government tenure, he was responsible for the FMC’s relations with foreign shipping regulators and multilateral bodies, such as the European Union (“EU”), World Trade Organization (“WTO”), and Organization for Economic Co-operation and Development (“OECD”).